xlandscape/CascadeToxswa-Component/README.md

 #### SuspendedSolids

-The density of suspended solids of all reaches.
 `SuspendedSolids` expects its values to be of type `float`.
 The physical unit of the `SuspendedSolids` input values is `g/m³`.
 Values have to refer to the `global` scale.